SoumyaK4/nygf/_posts/2026-02-07-valentine-pair-go.md

 #### BadukBum (Philippines):

-They call me bum.
-My name is true to my go- lazy in terms of studying but enjoys casual games.
-Nowadays i just say im a fox player and yknow what that means.
-My main hangout is twitch.
-I dont consider myself a strong player or a teacher but i like being a part of community and get people connected.
-Use my platform to chill, promote go and support my fellow content creators.
+They call me Bum.
+My name is true to form: lazy in terms of studying.
+Nowadays, I just say I'm a Fox player, and you know what that means.
+My main hangout is Twitch, where I grind tsumego and play casual games.
+I don't see myself as a competitive player since life's gotten busier, but I enjoy creating Go-related art, organizing events, and sometimes I teach kids Go.
+I believe in balancing mind and body, which is why I also like running (depression hates a moving target, right?).
+Hope we can keep this up for as long as possible.